-User may try signing up to the point of obtaining an invite (in case admin has already created an account and integrated with a 3d party tool, but has not invited anyone yet).
-In such a case we will already identify his coherence with a team and will offer him to join, but first we will send an approval request to the admin.
+Users may try signing up to the point of obtaining an invite (in case admin has already created an account and integrated with a 3d party tool, but has not invited anyone yet).
+In such a case we will already identify his coherence with a team and will offer him to join, but first, we will send an approval request to the admin.

 “User groups” is the ability to organize a number of users under a single title.

 This functionality is designed to simplify the process of selecting multiple users in reports, filters, during internal projects assignment and it’s an additional aggregation to see reported time.
 For instance, “developers” group reported 100h, “designers” – 50h.

 In the future, we may add the ability to assign permissions for the groups.

 The last important topic is collaboration and sharing data between different teams.
 For convenience, I propose considering a few different scenarios.